 Shortly thereafter, in 1998, Jannsen Pharmaceutica produced a new fentanyl product, Actiq.
 Sometimes known as the fentanyl lollipop, Actiq contains a mixture of fentanyl citrate and inert fillers.
 This sublingual formulation of fentanyl delivers a quick-acting dosage of fentanyl for people who are suffering from sudden-onset breakthrough pain.

-A number of other sublingual formulations of fentanyl are now also manufactured, ranging from fentanyl pills to fentanyl tablets.
+A number of other sublingual formulations of ingredients in fentanyl are now also manufactured, ranging from fentanyl pills to fentanyl tablets.
 These products are produced by lab technicians working for a variety of pharmaceutical companies, and they are released under disparate brand names.

 While prescription fentanyl is produced for doctors who are hoping to treat severe and chronic pain, there is also significant demand for fentanyl as a recreational drug.
 Due to the drug’s potency, even people who take legally prescribed fentanyl are liable to develop physical dependence and addiction.
 In fact, 8% to 12% of people who are prescribed prescription opioid painkillers develop opioid use disorders.